rafaelwithoeft/rocketseat-react-desafio1/README.md

-## First Module
+## RocketBook

-First Module is a project from RocketSeat Bootcamp.
+RocketBook is the first challenge from RocketSeat Bootcamp (React module).

 ### TL;DR
 To get started developing right away: